-(a) 6 points State below each of the trees whether it is a valid min-heap (the priorities are the values).
+(a) 6 points State whether each tree below is a valid max-heap, in which the priorities are the values.
 If it is not, state which invariant is unsatisfied.

-(b) 4 points The int array b below corresponds to a max-heap of integers in which the values are the priorities.
+(b) 4 points The int array b below corresponds to a min-heap of integers in which the values are the priorities.
 Suppose the heap has size 7 and b[0..6] contains these 7 integers.